Menu

 Slideshow Images Courtesy of John House, PhD

-The Appalachian Psychoanalytic Society (APS) is a local chapter of Division 39 (Society for Psychoanalysis and Psychoanalytic Psychology) of the American Psychological Association with a primary mission to serve the educational and collegial needs of psychoanalytic psychotherapists in East Tennessee and western North Carolina.
-In addition, our mission is to promote, inform, and educate members of our community concerning psychoanalytic ideas and values.
+APS is a local chapter of Division 39 (Society for Psychoanalysis and Psychoanalytic Psychology) of the American Psychological Association with a primary mission to serve the educational and collegial needs of psychoanalytic psychotherapists in East Tennessee and western North Carolina.
+In addition, our mission is to promote, inform, and educate members of our community

 Who may join?

 Any licensed mental health professional who subscribes to the mission and values of APS is eligible to be a full member.
 Graduate students in clinical or counseling psychology, or social work, may join as student members.
 Others interested in psychoanalysis may join as scholar members upon approval of the APS Board.
+If you have questions about whether you might be interested in joining us, please visit our FAQ page.

-JOIN US AT OUR UPCOMING EVENTS
+JOIN US AT OUR UPCOMING CONTINUING EDUCATION EVENTS

 Interesting Links